emaynard10/Phenology-Analysis/README.md

 ### Comparing different years at each transect

 ![dashboard](Screenshots/dashboard_1.png)
-In light of the weather stats above, the following graphs show the total blooms at each transect comparing the three study years.
+Considering the weather stats above, the following graphs show the total blooms at each transect comparing the three study years.
 Peak bloom time is consistently in July both for total blooms and species diversity.
 2022 shows a trend of more blooming plants in the alpine transect #4, though 2022 had generally higher numbers than the previous two years.
 When trying to draw conclusions as this relates to weather, 2022 had the lowest percentage of precip that fell as snow, indicating the wildflowers potentially responded well to the consistent rain this summer.

 ![Transect 1 Comparing Years](Screenshots/BloomComparison_1.png)